- 1.1 Woman‑centred care and informed decision‑making

 nutrition and diet, including vitamin D supplementation for women at risk of vitamin D deficiency, and details of the Healthy Start programme

 exercise, including pelvic floor exercises

-place of birth (refer to intrapartum care NICE guideline CG55)
+place of birth (refer to NICE's guideline on intrapartum care)

 pregnancy care pathway

 discussion of mental health issues (refer to NICE's guideline on antenatal and postnatal mental health)